genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 ### Config

 The functionality of the Entity Manager is customised through the properties you set on it in the HTML.
 This section covers the main properties that you need to customise.
-For a full list of all availbale properties, [see here](./docs/api/foundation-entity-management.md#properties).
+For a full list of all available properties, [see here](./docs/api/foundation-entity-management.md#properties).

 #### Title